Heiner Müller After Shakespeare

 THE ART OF C.G.
 JUNG

 The Art of C.G.
-Jung will be published by W.W.
-Norton & Co. and is expected to be forthcoming in fall 2018.
-The book is being published under the auspices of the Stiftung der Werke von C. G. Jung, as was Norton's publication of Jung's Red Book.
+Jung was published by W.W.
+Norton & Co. in fall 2018.
+The book is published under the auspices of the Stiftung der Werke von C. G. Jung, as was Norton's publication of Jung's Red Book.
 Young translated the scholarly essays discussing Jung's creation and collection of art.